AdGoBye/AdGoBye/README.md

 by [spying on users](https://web.archive.org/web/20231120221251/https://adli.ly/analytics/retention) in complete [disregard for the privacy of users](https://github.com/AdGoBye/AdGoBye/issues/18#issuecomment-1854959379).

 While that project might be dead now, world creators are finding new ways to inflict the same damage on the users experience.

-AdGoBye allows us to non-intrusively reclaim spaces tainted by this, creating more comfortable environments.
+AdGoBye allows us to non-intrusively reclaim spaces tainted from this by tweaking them into more comfortable versions.
+While creator vision should at the very least be considered, we think that AGB creates a healthier dynamic between creators and users by giving the choice of what parts of worlds users consider valuable.

+The Plugin system alone has virtually no bounds as long as it can be done within AssetsTools, potentially enabling new forms of user expression without requiring new features from the game or work from creators.